Seagate/cortx-motr/doc/Quick-Start-Guide.rst

 Tested by:

+- Sep 6, 2021: Rose Wambui (rose.wambui@seagate.com) in CentOS 7.8.2003 on a Mac running VirtualBox 6.1.

 - June 21, 2021: Daniar Kurniawan (daniar@uchicago.edu) in CentOS 7.9.2003 on a Chameleon node (type=compute_skylake).

 - May 23, 2021: Bo Wei (bo.b.wei@seagate.com) in CentOS 7.9.2009 on a Windows laptop running VirtualBox 6.1.